-On Friday June 3, we finished the 9th season of ABR's Excavation at Khirbet el-Maqatir.
-Before the day was over, we had been treated to a second breakfast by the Palestinian family who has stored our tools for the last 3 dig seasons, we hosted a visit by the Master's College IBEX study tour group, we filmed 3 YouTube videos and wrapped up our excavation.
+On Friday, June 3, we finished the 9th season of ABR's excavation at Khirbet el-Maqatir.
+Before the day was over, we had been treated to a second breakfast by the Palestinian family that has stored our tools for the last three dig seasons, we had hosted a visit by the Master's College IBEX study tour group, we had filmed three YouTube videos, and we had wrapped up our excavation.

 In the monastery, the full central apse was uncovered by Scott Stripling and his team.
 Among other interesting finds, they wound up with 7 coins from the excavation.
 It will take a few months to properly clean and analyze them, but they seemed to span a couple of centuries.

-In the area of the Hasmonean Fortress at Khirbet el-Maqatir, Titus Kennedy and Joel Kramer excavated their second cistern, this one much earlier than the Roman cistern last week.
-In fact our Palestinian host, who as a boy living in the village climbed down into every known cistern at the site, said he had never seen that one before.
-It has been buried for a very long time and when cleared out we should have a lot of new insights.
+In the area of the Hasmonean fortress at Khirbet el-Maqatir, Titus Kennedy and Joel Kramer excavated their second cistern, this one being much earlier than the Roman cistern last week.
+In fact, our Palestinian host, who, as a boy living in the village, climbed down into every known cistern at the site, said he had never seen that one before.
+It has been buried for a very long time, and when it is cleared out we should have a lot of new insights.

-I actually think that such a space was the location of Jesus' birth in Joseph's ancestral home at Bethlehem (about 15 miles south of our site).
+I actually think that such a space was the location of Jesus's birth in Joseph's ancestral home at Bethlehem (about 15 miles south of our site).

 Archaeology shows us that we can trust the Bible for the past (history).
 If that is true, then we can also trust it for the future (eternity).
 From there, we should also learn how to trust it for today—one day at a time.
 Archaeology helps make that whole process work for me and that's why I enjoy digging.
 Thanks for your help and support this season.
-Our finds are very meaningful to a better understanding of God's Word.
+Our finds are very meaningful for creating a better understanding of God's Word.
 We will update you on additional developments as Dr. Bryant Wood begins his analysis of our finds.

-Pictures can be seen on the ABR FaceBook Page, click here: ABR Facebook Photo Album
+To see pictures on the ABR Facebook page, click here: ABR Facebook Photo Album.